Baking on a budget: our top money saving tips

 Older copies of the Great British Bake Off recipe books (and those by other bakers) can be bought second hand in excellent condition.
 Here are our tips to save money on books.

-But even better, the Great British Bake Off website has hundreds of the recipes from previous series and contestants that have featured.
+But even better, the Great British Bake Off website has hundreds of free recipes from previous series and contestants that have featured.

-And don’t forget, you can always get inspiration from Instagram, YouTube, Pinterest and blogs!
-Tell us your favourites in the comments section below.
+And don’t forget, you can always get inspiration from Instagram, YouTube, Pinterest and blogs.

 Comment